bkieft-usa/jgi_integration/docs/analysis_parameters_explained.md

   * _bipartite_ \[default\]

-    Constructs a network only between features from different datasets (e.g., transcript and metabolite node edges)
+    Constructs a network only between features from different datasets (e.g., transcript and metabolite node edges).

   * _full_

     Constructs a network including all feature-feature correlations, regardless of dataset.
-Not currently recommended.

-    _Note_: Functionally, this **network_mode** option is also passed to the feature correlation step above to keep the cached correlation matrix as small as possible.

   **submodule_mode**

   Determines if submodules will be extracted from the network and if so by which method.

+  **interactive**

+  Determines if the network is printed to the notebook interface in interactive mode.

   #### Parameters:

-  *  _community_ \[default\]
+  * _none_

-    Extracts submodules using community detection algorithms (Louvain method).
+    No submodules are extracted from the main graph.

   * _subgraphs_

     Extracts submodules as connected components.

+  * _louvain_ \[default\]

+    Extracts submodules using the Louvain community detection algorithm.

+  * _leiden_

+    Extracts submodules using the Leiden community detection algorithm (requires igraph and leidenalg).

-  * _none_
+  * _wgcna_

-    No submodules are extracted from the main graph.
+    Extracts submodules using WGCNA-style hierarchical clustering on the topological overlap matrix (TOM).
+Parameters include beta (soft-threshold power), min_module_size (minimum module size), and distance_cutoff (clustering cutoff).

 ## 5. MOFA Analysis